ruc-practical-ai-fall-2025/development-environment-setup/README.md

 We can open the command pallette with `Ctrl` + `Shift` + `P` and type `Python: Select Interpreter`.

-Now specify that VS Code should use the that interpreter (the one in `./.venv/Scripts/python.exe`).
-Once you specify this, Jupyter notebooks should show the project's interpreter as an option when you click the `kernel` icon or the small icon showing the current version of python (e.g., `Python 3.12.1`) and then click `Select Another Kernel`, and finally click `Python Environments...`.
+Now specify that VS Code should use the that interpreter (the one in `./.venv/Scripts/python.exe` is the one we want here since we are using virtual environments inside our projects).
+Once you specify this, Python scripts should use the project's interpreter.

+Jupyter notebooks will show the project's interpreter as an option when you click the `kernel` icon or the small icon showing the current version of python (e.g., `Python 3.12.1`) and then click `Select Another Kernel`, and finally click `Python Environments...`.
+A `hello.ipynb` notebook is provided as an example to try selecting the right interpreter for a Jupyter notebook.

-### Basic Poetry Commands
+### Basic Poetry Commands Review

 Poetry basics can be found [here](https://python-poetry.org/docs/basic-usage/).
 Information about managing poetry environments can be found [here](https://python-poetry.org/docs/managing-environments/).
+We have used some of these already in this tutorial.

 #### Creating a New Project